Programming for Biomedical Informatics

 All course materials can be kept up to date by syncing with the course GitHub repository

-1. keep practicing with your preferred python coding environment using the notebooks accompanying each week’s work.
+1. keep practicing with your preferred python coding environment using the course notebooks.

 If you have any problems please do ask by posting a question on the Piazza forum (you can privately message me on there if you do not want to ask a question in puclic).
 I will be monitoring the forum closely throughout the course and this is the best way to get in touch with me.